sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 6.3 Example Output
 ------------------
-As you run the program, rllab will output optimization updates to the terminal.
+As you run the program, garage will output optimization updates to the terminal.
 When the method runs iteration 100, you should see something that looks like this:
 ::
 	| -----------------------  ----------------
 	| PolicyExecTime                0.138965